 Let me give you a quick example.
 If you improve your ability to ask good pre-qualifying questions, you will do a better job of screening out the bad prospects that don’t fit well.
 By simply doing this one thing, you will immediately improve your close rate as it will be easier to close the prospects you pursue because they will fit better.

 But if you don’t use any type of sales script, it can be tough to always know what pre-qualifying questions to ask.
 Yes, an experienced salesperson does not need a script that tells them everything to say.
-But a document that simply lists out the key questions to ask can help a salesperson of any level to stay on the right track when talking with prospects.
+However, a document that simply lists out the key questions to ask can help a salesperson of any level to stay on the right track when talking with prospects.

 As I have hired people and worked with clients, I have learned that sometimes you just can’t teach an old dog new tricks.
 But if you agree with only half of all of that, you can see that sales scripts are not just for those who are new to sales.